 Tuples

-A tuple is an ordered grouping of values.
-Tuples are useful for returning or destructuring multiple values without defining a struct.
+They are lightweight and useful for grouping, returning, or destructuring multiple values without defining a struct.

-Tuple Literal
+Tuple Literals

-Tuples are written using parentheses:
+Tuples are written using parentheses, with elements separated by commas:

 var t = (10, 20);